Category Archives: Uncategorized

 I divvied up assignments and had them read brochures, interview teachers and write stories on campus programs.
 Very informative and profoundly boring.
 After grading their rough drafts, I decided to chuck the handbook and get back to a more conventional curriculum.
 Then I got a more audacious idea.
 It started with me oversleeping.
 I called the English chair and made up a story about car trouble, and as I lingered in bed, half asleep, with an extra few days to prepare a class plan, I cast about for a topic that might capture the students’ interest more than a student handbook.

 It was April 2002, and what was capturing my interest was the second Palestinian intifada.
-Sparked by Palestinian leader Yasser Arafat walking out on peace talks at Camp David, or then-Israeli opposition leader Ariel Sharon taking a walk at the Wailing Wall in Jerusalem, take your pick, Palestinians were rioting, lobbing missiles and blowing themselves up in Israeli buses, discos and malls, killing scores of civilians.
+Sparked by Palestinian leader Yasser Arafat walking out on peace talks at Camp David, or thenIsraeli opposition leader Ariel Sharon taking a walk at the Wailing Wall in Jerusalem, take your pick, throughout Israel, Palestinians were rioting, launching missiles, and blowing themselves up in Israeli buses, discos, and malls, killing scores of civilians.

 It was called the second intifada because of the first intifada, which was a massive Palestinian uprising between 1987 and 1993.
-The first intifada included strikes, boycotts and other forms of civil disobedience, but its most memorable feature was defenseless Palestinian youths throwing stones sometimes using slingshots, like David vs. Goliath at heavily equipped Israeli Defense Forces, who responded with tear gas, clubs and rubber bullets.
+The first intifada included strikes, boycotts, and other forms of civil disobedience, but its most memorable feature was defenseless Palestinian youths throwing stones — sometimes using slingshots, like David vs. Goliath — at heavily equipped Israeli Defense Forces, who responded with tear gas, clubs, and rubber bullets.

 Bam.
-And then it hit me.
+Then it hit me.
 What could be more in the public interest than a public relations campaign to bring peace to the Middle East?
 And what better group of public relations practitioners to design such a campaign than those who have had to cope with oppression in their own lives?

 Needless to say, taking the class in that direction was risky.
-Before the students could do their P.R. campaign, I would need to give them some background on the history of the people, cultures, religions, governments and factions in the Middle East, which would be taking the class far afield from learning how to write a resume.
+Before the students could do their P.R. campaign, I would need to give them some background on the history of the people, cultures, religions, governments, and factions in the Mideast, which would be taking the class far afield from learning how to write a resume.
 And if Fungus Amongus appeared to be proselytizing for the Zionist cause, that would not be good.
 There was also the risk of offending a student while trying to draw analogies between different cultures.
-Worst of all, there was the distinct possibility that the Middle East would hold even less interest for the students than a handbook of campus services and facilities.
+Worst of all, there was the distinct possibility that the Middle East would hold even less interest for the students than a handbook on campus services and facilities.

-At the start of the next class I told the students it would be an exciting day for their final project they were going to bring peace to the Middle East.
-Like the class exercise to create a public relations campaign for BMW, they would break into four work groups, only instead of a car company, they would be working for either the Israeli government or the Palestinian Authority, and their target market would be either the Palestinian people or the Israeli people.
-And instead of selling cars, they would create a public relations campaign to get Jews and Arabs to trust each other.
+“Like the class exercise to create a public relations campaign for BMW, you’ll break into four work groups.
+Only instead of a car company, you’ll be working for either the Israeli government or the Palestinian Authority, and your target market will be either the Palestinian people or the Israeli people.
+And instead of selling cars, you’ll be creating a public relations campaign to get Jews and Arabs to trust each other enough to agree to a so-called two-state solution.”

 I paused and there was an air of expectancy.
 At least I had their attention.
 Next I did my mea culpa.
 “As most of you probably know, I’m Jewish.
 Not a super religious Jew, not even a slightly religious Jew, but as comedian Chris Rock might say, Jew-ish.
 So consider me biased on the side of Israel, the so-called Jewish homeland.
 For example, I’m all for land for peace, only I think it ought to be Arab land for Israeli peace.
 I also believe the Palestinians should have their own country.
 It’s called Jordan, which is where most of them lived when Israel became a state.”